To administer node-red you will need to go the admin url.

 Node-Red is an event based system and something must happen to create an event.

-The inject nodes will fire a message ( msg) into the next node and is used to trigger a flow.
+The inject nodes will fire a message ( msg) into the next node and this is used to trigger a flow.

 The debug node is used for displaying output for debugging purposes.